Trebol vector

 Paul Hobbs

-A first trip to Argentina in March 1988 marked the beginning of a South American wine journey that continues today with Viña Cobos in Mendoza.
-He is recognized for playing a pioneering and pivotal role in launching Malbec to fame and for his contribution to helping transform Argentina into a world-class wine region.
+A first trip to Argentina in March 1988 marked the beginning of a South American winemaking career that continues today with Viña Cobos in Mendoza.
+He is recognized for being a pioneer and playing a pivotal role in launching Malbec to fame and for his contribution to helping transform Argentina into a world-class wine region.

 Paul Hobbs (historia cuadrante blanco) 2-1